 We use the travel guides on the CDC website to research recommended medications and vaccines for international trips.
 We always recommend getting every vaccine recommended by the CDC!
 You can get them at your primary care doctor’s office or a walk-in pharmacy.

-Are organized tours worth it?
+Are tours worth it?

-How to I get around while abroad?
+How do I get around while traveling abroad?